yoocky/blog/about.md

 My English name is yookcy.

 My job is a front-end engineer, now I'm working in qihoo.
-You can contact me with my email me@yoocky.com.
+You can contact me with my email {{ site.email }}.

 Thanks to the following to provide a platform for my blog: